letanssang/speak_up_flutter/assets/keys/README.txt

-You are required to generate a key and place it within this directory.
+You are required to generate a google cloud speech to text key and place it within this directory.
 For security purposes, ensure that the key is added to the .gitignore file.